nrfconnect/sdk-nrf/samples/net/https_client/README.rst

 The sample connects to ``www.example.com``, which requires an X.509 certificate.
 This certificate is provided in the :file:`samples/net/https_client/cert` folder.
+It is automatically converted to a hex file in :file:`CMakeLists.txt`.
+This hex file is included in :file:`main.c`, where it is provisioned to the modem.

 To connect to other servers, you might need to provision a different certificate.
 See :ref:`cert_dwload` for more information.